 LOCAL (also known as a “branch”): The basic unit of union organization.
 Trade unions are usually divided into a number of locals.

-LOCKOUT: Phase of a labour dispute in which the employer refuses work to employees or closes its establishment in order to force settlement on its
+LOCKOUT: Phase of a labour dispute in which the employer refuses work to employees or closes its establishment in order to force settlement on its terms.

 MEDIATION: Voluntary process whereby a mediator helps parties negotiate a settlement.